Chicago Garden Renovation

 Project Type: Commercial

 A Quiet Garden Oasis

-Site: On a busy stretch of Milwaukee Avenue in Logan Square, we designed a multi-use building with art gallery on the first floor and live work artist residences/studios above.
+Site: On a busy stretch of Milwaukee Avenue in Logan Square, we designed a multi-use building with an art gallery on the first floor and live-work artist residences/studios above.
 In the rear yard, next to a gritty alley, the owner desired an outdoor garden to extend the gallery and inspire resident artists.